jherberg462/russian-troll-project-js/README.md

 1. Create variables with the necessary information to connect to the PostgreSQl database.
 2. Create routes and define functions for each dynamic information that will be displayed on the dashboard.
-3. Create a route and define function for static information that will be used on the dashboard.
+3. Create a route and define a function for static information that will be used on the dashboard.
 4. For each route created in steps 2 and 3 above, use SQLalchemy to pull data from PostgreSQL database, loop through results to add each row in the returned query to a list of dictionaries.
 5. For each route created in steps 2 and 3 above, return the list of dictionaries referenced in step 4 above in JSON format.